mljar/docs/docs/tutorials/random.md

-# Run AutoML on random data
+# Run AutoML on random data - seeking signal in the data

 Have you ever consider using Machine Learning and wasn't sure about it?
 Would you like to know when using Machine Learning is justified?
 Would you like to know how to check if there is a 'signal' in your data?
 I've trained AutoML on random data an present results here to help you get a better ML understanding when to use ML and how good is your data.